marco-foscato/tinker/README.md

 ```

 ## Test and Examples
-Test that compare the results of TinkerLFMM against the reference results from [DommiMOE](https://doi.org/10.1002/jcc.20137) are available at this location: __TODO_add_link__
+Test that compare the results of TinkerLFMM against the reference results from [DommiMOE](https://doi.org/10.1002/jcc.20137) are available in [a dedicated repository](https://github.com/marco-foscato/TinkerLFMM_tests).

 ## Usage
 The following lists contain all the documentation needed to use the LFMM method in Tinker.
-For worked out examples, please see __TODO_add_link__.
+For worked out examples, please see [the repository with tests](https://github.com/marco-foscato/TinkerLFMM_tests).

 ### Keywords for LFMM calculations